intermountainneuroimaging/hierarchy-curator/README.md

 This pattern is consistent for all containers.
 For the files container the method is named `curate_file` and takes `file_` as input (note the underscore).

-### Validate Methods
+### <a name='validate'></a> Validate Methods
 In addition to the curate methods, the implementation can inherit _validate_ methods specific to each container.
-By default these methods will always return `False`.
+By default these methods will always return `True`.

+There is a `validate` method for each container level, e.g. `validate_project()`, `validate_subject()`, etc.  When a container is reached during the walking process, the `HierarchyCurator` routes it to the correct method by calling `self.validate_container()`.
+None, any, or all of these methods can be extended.

-However, if, for example, curating a file is a time consuming process, it may be useful to tag a file during the curation method and check for that tag elsewhere in the validate method.
+Extending a `validate` method may be useful when curation is a time consuming process, or you are doing multiple runs of the curation script.
+For example, you may tag a file during the curation method and check for that tag later in the validate method.
 Below is an example of how one might accomplish that:

 ```python